- Dr. Gary Schmidt

 - Jacob Have I Loved by Katherine Paterson

-- Opening the Book that is Gary Schmidt, the Calvin College Spark
+- Opening the Book that is Gary Schmidt, Spark, the Calvin University magazine

 - The Making of The Wednesday Wars, Minds in the Making